simchoudhary25/simchoudhary25/README.md

 ## 🎓 Education

 📍 **Northeastern University** — *Master of Science in Information Systems* (Expected December 2025)
-🌟 Specializing in Software Development, Data Analytics, and UI/UX Design
+🌟 Specializing in Software Development, UI/UX Design and  Data Analytics.

 ## 🌟 Specializing In